Principles of Economics

 In this free, online course, Professor John Taylor will introduce the fundamental concepts of economics, the study of how people manage resources and react to scarcity.

 By studying both microeconomics (the behavior of consumers and companies) and macroeconomics (large-scale economic factors, such as national production, employment, inflation and interest rates), you’ll learn to think like an economist and understand how a modern market economy functions.
 You’ll learn about the factors that determine long-run growth and short-term fluctuations, so you can better understand how economics applies to your everyday life.

 What you will learn

-- The gains from international trade and effects of tariffs
+- About the impacts of international trade and tariffs

 This course may not currently be available to learners in some states and territories.